paulkarpenko/us-code-ui/uscode/title-22-foreign-relations-and-intercourse/chapter-078-trafficking-victims-protection.md

 **(h) Authorization of appropriations to Director of the FBI** There are authorized to be appropriated to the Director of the Federal Bureau of Investigation $15,000,000 for each of the fiscal years 2008 through 2011, to remain available until expended, to investigate severe forms of trafficking in persons.

 **(i) Authorization of appropriations to the Secretary of Homeland Security** There are authorized to be appropriated to the Secretary of Homeland Security, 44 So in original.
-Comma probably should not appear. $10,000,000 for each of the fiscal years 2014 through 2017, to remain available until expended, for investigations by the Bureau of Immigration and Customs Enforcement of severe forms of trafficking in persons.
+The comma probably should not appear. $10,000,000 for each of the fiscal years 2014 through 2017, to remain available until expended, for investigations by the Bureau of Immigration and Customs Enforcement of severe forms of trafficking in persons.

 ### Statutory Notes